 PDF download Download Article

-1. The Pot of Greed is beloved (and feared) among Yu-Gi-Oh players for its simple purpose: playing it lets a duelist draw two new cards and add them to their hands.
+1. According to Wu, Pot of Greed is a cool and old-school spell card.[9]
+It’s beloved (and feared) among Yu-Gi-Oh players for its simple purpose: playing it lets a duelist draw two new cards and add them to their hands.
 Why is this so great?
 Well, that’s because playing a Pot of Greed has the potential to result in players drawing some very powerful and valuable cards from their deck, without needing to get rid of any others.
-As we’ve already said: it’s a simple play, but a game-changing one![3]
+As we’ve already said: it’s a simple play, but a game-changing one![10]

 • Card type: Spell